BAYKO Retail Cabinets

 MECCANO era back card wrapped in a protective cellophane sheet

-I lived the truth of this in my regular Saturday morning pilgrimages to 'The Pram Shop' in my native Blackburn in the late 1950's and early '60's!
+I lived the truth of this in my regular Saturday morning pilgrimages to 'The Pram Shop' in my native Blackburn in the late 1950s and early '60s!

-Both the manufacturers and retailers needed a combination of functionality and marketing impact for their parts' storage to both support and encourage this market - the BAYKO Retail Cabinet was born.
+Both the manufacturers and retailers needed a combination of functionality and marketing impact for their spare parts storage system to both facilitate and encourage this market…

 The Cabinets had a bright display of BAYKO parts on the back, clearly visible to the public in it's intended spot, on the shop counter.